110 Random Acts of Kindness to Make the World a Nicer Place

 Make a dog’s day (and their owner’s too!) by leaving a basket of old tennis balls at the park so no pup has to miss out on playing fetch.
 Another fun option is to make a “stick lending library,” where you fill a basket with throwing sticks for dogs to enjoy.

 Put things away at the store

 It may be tempting to leave clothing in a changing room or put something back on the wrong shelf at a store.
-Show kindness to tired retail workers by putting your items back where they belong and perhaps even pick up some that you didn’t get out.
-Just make sure you’re following the current COVID-19 rules in stores.
+Show kindness to tired retail workers by putting your items back where they belong, and perhaps even picking up some clothes that were left by others.

 Write a five-star review for good service